microsoft/GlobalSecureAccess/website/docs/How-To/MonitoringGSA.md

-# Global Secure Access logs and monitoring
+# GSA logs and monitoring

 This article describes the logs and dashboards that are available to you and some common monitoring scenarios.